 What does it mean to live your calling?

 If you think of your calling as career, purpose or passion, you are partially correct.
-Your calling is so much more.
-You are called to a fruitful and productive life that increases your vitality, quality of service, and benefits society.
-Living your calling can also fuel conscious capitalism.
+Your calling isn't just about your ideal work, it's about the work of your life!

 Traits of Typical -vs- Transformational Leaders

 Inspiring Engagement & Value Creation